More

 It’s once again the time of year when everything turns red and white to welcome Mr. Santa Clause.
 Christmas is a festival of lights, happiness, and spending time with your family.

-Start practicing these Christmas poems with your kids today to make your Christmas merry.
+Start practicing these Christmas poems for kids today to make your Christmas merry.

 From all of us at SplashLearn, we wish you a jolly Christmas!